curriculum & instruction doctoral program

 The “Science, Mathematics and Technology” specialization is interdisciplinary in nature cutting across formal and informal educational settings with a focus on engaging and supporting all learners, including those alienated by or underrepresented in the STEM disciplines.
 Particular consideration is given to research informing theory and practice in collaboration with local practitioners.
 The Science, Mathematics and Technology specialization encompasses a range of work including: use of innovative technologies, inclusive teaching of students with disabilities, support of teachers’ beliefs and knowledge, design of learning environments, influence of socio-cultural historic contexts, role of academic language, and support of student inquiry and reasoning.

 All doctoral students in the C&I program have opportunities to work closely with faculty on a variety of projects related to teaching, curriculum, and school reform.
-Recently, doctoral students have participated in teacher education research and development projects through the Teachers for a New Era (TNE) grant; collaborated with faculty on in-school research and intervention development; and engaged in policy development and analysis activities.
+Recently, doctoral students have participated in: teacher education research and reform projects; collaborated with faculty on in-school research and intervention development in mathematics, science, and literacy; worked with schools and communities on projects that focus on race, language, and immigration issues; and engaged in school leadership and policy analysis activities.
 They have also helped to develop integrated methods courses with local after-school programs and acted as managing editors for academic journals.
 In addition, many doctoral students serve as teaching assistants and instructors for teacher education courses and supervise teacher candidates’ fieldwork experiences.